jensjepsen/mus/README.md

 A small for fun library to play around with tool use in LLMs

-Currently supports the Anthropic Claude family of models on AWS Bedrock, through the `anthropic[bedrock]` package.
+Currently supports the Bedrock, Anthropic and OpenAI API's.

 ## Installation
 ```bash